GearHost/Docs/docs/how-to-publish-your-app-with-ftp.md

 6. Under the **File** menu select **Site Manager**
 7. Under **My Sites** select your CloudSite and click Connect

-###Updating the Default Document
-Click on the **Config** menu and scroll down until you see **Default Documents** to update your default page.
-This is required in case your homepage file is something like `home.html` instead of `index.html`.
-If you need to make further changes to your application's settings we recommend checking out our [configure web app guide.](https://www.gearhost.com/documentation/configure-web-app)

 >**Tip:** If you're using Kudu or Git your username is $`yourcloudsitename` instead of `yourcloudsitename`\$`yourcloudsitename` If you're still having issues please open a [support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket) and we'll help you out!